-EXAMPLE Sediment loads into coastal marine systems due to land degradation at the source of a stream or river.
+EXAMPLE: Sediment loads into coastal marine systems due to land degradation at the source of a stream or river.

-NOTE: The concept of off-site effect may also be used to describe impacts in the future of a current intervention.
+Note 1 to entry: The concept of off-site effect may also be used to describe impacts in the future of a current intervention.